General information on employee assessment

 With an employee assessment (Form L 1), you can claim the following after the end of the year:

-- Sole earner or single parent credit (even if this has already been claimed from the employer)
+- Single-earner or single-parent tax credit (even if this has already been claimed from the employer)

-- Flat-rate commuter credit (unless this has already been claimed from the employer)
+- Lump sum for commuters (unless this has already been claimed from the employer)

 - Additional contribution to health insurance for co-insured dependants